NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-21-R-Timeseries-Hierarchical-Data-Format-HDF5.md

 # Part 2 - Workflows to Extract and Plot From Multiple Groups

-The NEON HDF5 file that we are working with contains temperature data collected for three days (a very small subset of the available data) using temperature sensors mounted on a towers located at two different <a href="http://neoninc.org/science-design/field-sites" target="_blank">NEON field sites</a>.
+The NEON HDF5 file that we are working with contains temperature data collected for three days (a very small subset of the available data) by one sensor.
 What if we wanted to create a plot that compared data across sensors or sites?
+To do this, we need to compare data stored within different nested `groups` within our H5 file.

 ### Data From Different Sensors Located at Different Levels, At One NEON Field Site

-To compare data, we'll first need to loop through the HDF5 file and build a new data frame that contains temperature information over time, for each sensor or site.
-Let's start by comparing temperature data collected by sensor located at different heights (on different boom arms on the tower), and averaged every 1 minute for the NEON Domain 3 site, Ordway Swisher Biological Station located in Florida.
+Let's first compare data across temperature sensors located at one site.
+First, we'll loop through the HDF5 file and build a new data frame that contains temperature data for each boom on the tower.
+We'll use the 1-minute averaged data from the NEON field site: Ordway Swisher Biological Station located in Florida.

     #r compare temperature data for different booms at the Ordway Swisher site.